drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

 </div>
 <br>

-5. Create a title for horizontal and vertical axis with the value of **"Grade"** and **"Number of Students"** respectively by selecting the "Customize">"Chart & axis title".
-Select the each axis and filled in corresponding title text.
+5. Create a title for the horizontal and vertical axis with the value of **"Grade"** and **"Number of Students"** respectively by selecting the "Customize">"Chart & axis title".
+Select each axis and fill in the corresponding title text.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/34.png" width=200>
 </p>